 Used by many industries today, interactive voice response (IVR) is a cost-effective means of interacting with potential and existing customers.
-IVR allows them to perform a variety of functions, such as making bank payments, purchasing items, receiving test results from a hospital or clinic, or learning more about a service.
+IVR allows calls to be routed to perform a variety of functions.
+It is used to make bank payments, purchase items, or learning more about a service.

-IVR is also an important piece of technology for call centers.
+IVR is also an essential piece of technology for call centers.
 It enables them to move through contact lists with more efficiency and to field incoming calls to the right departments.

 The Introduction of IVR

 The IVR voice was once described as clunky, robotic, and having “limited intellect.”
-Now it is friendly, lifelike, and difficult to discern from an actual human thanks to a wide range of responses and reactions meant to mimic a real person’s conversational abilities.
+Now it is friendly, lifelike, and difficult to discern from an actual human.
+That’s thanks to a wide range of responses and reactions meant to mimic a real person.

-This matters because present and future customers are more likely to react in a positive manner to what they believe is a live person (or at the very least, sounds like one) and react negatively to a robotic voice that can be easily discerned.
+Customers are more likely to react positively to what they believe is a live person (or at the very least, sounds like one.)
+In contrast, you’ll get more detrimental reactions to a robotic voice.
 No one wants to listen to a sales pitch from a cold, emotionless metallic voice.

 Common Uses of IVR

-Although the technology offers a wide range of capabilities, IVR has proven to be invaluable for certain types of functions, including:
+The technology offers a wide range of capabilities, and IVR has proven to be invaluable for certain types of functions, including:

-- Collecting information from callers on incoming calls so that the caller can easily perform a variety of functions without needing to speak to a live agent, or, if a life agent is necessary, routing the call to the proper department.
+- Collecting information from callers on incoming calls.
+The goal, in some cases, is that the caller can easily perform a variety of functions without needing to speak to a live agent.
+If a live agent is necessary, routing the call to the proper department is a breeze.

 - Pre-qualifying callers to improve efficiency, time management, and conversion rates.

-- Giving the recipient of a call the opportunity to be placed on the “do-not-call” list without having to waste agent time.
+- Allowing the recipient of a call to be placed on the “do-not-call” list without having to waste agent time.

 4 Ways IVR Affects Your Conversion Rate

-Savvy marketers today know that the more “real” qualities an IVR voice exhibits, the more likely to improve a conversion rate.
-Additionally, the more intuitive an IVR program, the more effective it will be in meeting the customers’ needs.
-That’s why many businesses today are making sure to upgrade to more sophisticated IVR systems.
-Older IVR systems simply don’t have the intelligence, features, and voice to interact with the customer as successfully as the newer technology.
+Savvy marketers today know that IVR needs to feel “real.”
+After all, that’s more likely to improve a conversion rate.
+Additionally, the more intuitive an IVR program, the more effective it is in meeting the customers’ needs.
+That’s why many businesses today upgrade to more sophisticated IVR systems.
+Older IVR systems don’t have the intelligence and features as the newer technology.
 Consider the following ways a new IVR system can better improve your conversion rate.

 1) Improved Marketing Capabilities